evgenyneu/moa/README.md

 The closure will be called asynchronously after download has been complete and before the image is assigned to the image view.
 The closure's return value is an image that will be user in the image view.
-Not image will be shown if the return value is nil.
+No image will be shown if the return value is nil.

 ### Download image without UIImageView